 Firstly, suggesting citizens shouldn’t be given a lump of cash from the government (Citizens dividend) because of what they might spend it on, is a pretty authoritarian statement as they come; it is akin to saying people shouldn’t be given a pay rise because of what they might spend it on!

-However, if Ann was to argue, as unions might, that helicopter money removes the pressure for companies to unionise and increase wages, then I would have more sympathy from where she was coming from because wage issues are so crucial.
-However, a cash transfer which resulted in slightly less pressure for the people most struggling, might actually give them the breathing space to unionise at their workplace, rather than just be managing to pay the interest on their debt and avoiding going further into debt, let alone making principal repayments.
+However, if Ann was to argue, as unions might, that helicopter money removes the pressure for companies to unionise and increase wages, then I would have more sympathy from where she was coming, because wage issues are so crucial.
+However, a cash transfer which resulted in slightly less pressure for the people most struggling, might actually give them the breathing space to unionise at their workplace, rather than be just managing to pay the interest on their debt and avoiding going further into debt, let alone making principal repayments.

-Helicopter money is not an alternative to much-needed pay rises, both are needed for different reasons.
+Helicopter money is not an alternative to much-needed pay rises; both are needed, for different reasons.
 I don’t understand the assertion that helicopter money is undemocratic.
-Giving a universal payment to all citizens and they decide what to spend it on, is about as democratic a policy as you can get.
+Giving a universal payment to all citizens, and allowing them to decide what to spend it on, is about as democratic a policy as you can get!

 Bond financing vs Monetary financing